graphcore/examples/tutorials/tutorials/poplar/tut1_variables/README.md

 `Sequence` class to define a program with simple operations.
 Finally, we used data streams to pass data into the device and return results of the operations back to the host CPU process.
-This process and the classes used in this tutorial are summarised in the [Poplar and PopLibs User Guide: Using Poplar](https://docs.graphcore.ai/projects/poplar-user-guide/en/3.1.0/poplarlib.html).
+This process and the classes used in this tutorial are summarised in the [Poplar and PopLibs User Guide: Using the Poplar Library](https://docs.graphcore.ai/projects/poplar-user-guide/en/latest/poplarlib.html).

 These three steps form the basis of Poplar applications and will be reused in the next tutorials.
 In the [second